hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/659_18_wednesday_july_10.md

 duality will come.
 But knowledge does not come by sacrifice, but by seeking, worshipping, knowing the Atman.

-Brahmavidyâ is the highest knowledge, knowing the Brahman; lower knowledge is science.
-This is the teaching of the Mundakopanishad or the Upanishad for Sannyâsins.
+Brahmavidyā is the highest knowledge, knowing the Brahman; lower knowledge is science.
+This is the teaching of the Mundakopanishad or the Upanishad for Sannyāsins.
 There are two sorts of knowledge — principal and secondary.
 The unessential is that part of the Vedas dealing with worship and ceremonial, also all secular knowledge.
 The essential is that by which we reach the Absolute.
 It (the Absolute) creates all from